 The Portland Metro area rests on traditional village sites of the Multnomah, Wasco, Cowlitz, Kathlamet, Clackamas, Bands of Chinook, Tualitan, Kalapuya, Molalla, and many other peoples who made their homes along the Columbia River creating communities and summer encampments to harvest and use the plentiful natural resources of the area (Portland Indian Leaders Roundtable, 2018).
 We take this opportunity to thank the original caretakers of this land, from whom the land was stolen, and we commit to reparations for their descendants.

-For the year 2022, one step Puddletown has taken is making recurring monthly contributions to the Peacekeeper Society, an organization Puddletown staff voted to support.
+Since the 2021/22 school year, one step Puddletown has been taking is to make recurring monthly contributions to the Peacekeeper Society, an organization Puddletown staff voted to support.